bkoyaguru-DBA/MySQL-8.4-Installation-on-Ubuntu/README.md

 ## 7. Secure the installation

 Run this before using the server for anything real.
-It lets you confirm the root password, remove anonymous users, disable remote root login, and remove the test database.
+It lets you confirm the root password, remove anonymous users, disable remote root login.
+Note: test database doesn't exist in the latest releases.

 ```bash
 sudo mysql_secure_installation